defuse/bqp/blog-source/content/music-production-letter-to-my-past-self.md

 This kind of compression I honestly don't know much about and I don't have the "ear" to set correctly.
-The idea is to put a compressor on a bus that has a bunch of different elements (even the master sometimes).
+The idea is to put a compressor on a bus that has a bunch of different elements (even the master bus).
 Loud things like the kick and snare will trigger the compressor, and a carefully-set longish release will create a rhythmic pumping effect in time with the music.
 I'm sure this is a really important use of compression in certain genres but I don't use it all